bert/E3/README.md

 # E3
-Crowbar Power Supply Unit
+Crowbar Protection Circuit

-The original article can be found [here](docs/README.md)
+A copy of the original article can be found [here](docs/README.md)